What We Offer

 A colleague of mine pointed out an alternative argument that supporters of bitcoins promote.
 Bitcoins offer anonymity.
 Given the abundance of illegal trade and the increasing volumes of it over the Internet there is a natural demand for transacting in a currency that has no trail.
 Gold offers similar benefits, but gold is too heavy and too valuable to transport quickly and safely for the settlement of illegal trades.
 And this is not just the domain of large rogues and criminals; think trademen working for cash, small-scale drug trafficking which is growing exponentially on the dark web.
 You just need to look at the scale of illegal online movie and music downloading to see the propensity for using the web illegally.
 For crimes more readily targetted by law enforcement such as drug sales, the dark web and bitcoin provide an irresistable combination.

 If this is the attraction of bitcoins, then surely authorities will move to clamp down on such trade if or when the problem becomes big enough.
 Even if authorities are behind the curve, anonymity does not explain why the supply of bitcoins has to be limited.
 Indeed, in our view, this is the achilles heel of arguments put forward by supporters of bitcoin.
 They simply cannot explain why the supply of bitcoins has to be limited.
 Indeed, one might argue that it is this short-term limit in supply that is leading to the rise in price.
 If, for whatever reason, demand for bitcoins is outstripping supply then it is self-evident that the price will rise.
 But, that does not mean there is any value in a bitcoin.
-Just because the mass of people buying bitcoin and cryptocurrencies does not mean they have any value.
-More likely, they are mixing up a new, and perfectly legitimate, medium of exchange with a stor of value.
+Just because there is a mass of people buying bitcoin and cryptocurrencies does not mean they have any value.
+More likely, they are mixing up a new, and perfectly legitimate, medium of exchange with a store of value.

 There is an old phrase in stock markets: beware the parabolic curve; that phenomenon where the price accelerates upward thus exhausting demand.
 The bitcoin price went parabolic in 2017 as demand totally outstripped supply, but when demand is satiated the price will revert to intrinsic value.